ksandom/achel/packages-available/Cache/docs/readme.md

 manageAchel repoReinstall
 ```

-Developers may not want it enabled at all, see "Turning cache off" below.
+Note: Developers may not want it enabled at all, see "Turning cache off" below.

 ### Clearing it